DarienLibrary/website_content/content/_finished/museum_passes/museums.md

 * You need to live in Darien, work full-time in Darien, or be a Friend at the $300 level
 * Passes may be picked up after 3 p.m. the day before your museum visit and then returned by 10 a.m. the day after.
 They are not renewable.
 * Late fines are $10 per day.
 If a pass is lost, you will need to pay the full replacement cost.
+* Museum passes are very popular, so please cancel your reservation if you can't make it so that another patron can enjoy a visit to the museum.
+Otherwise, after not picking up two passes, you'll be unable to reserve any museum pass for six months.
+After that, you'll be able to reserve passes again.
 * Some passes may not be valid to attend special events at that museum.
 If you have questions, contact that museum directly.
 * All passes are to picked up and returned to the Welcome Desk.
 * Please call or visit the website of the museum to verify their hours of operation.